FROM A GALLO-ROMAN VILLA TO A RENAISSANCE CASTLE

 This change goes hand in hand with the creation of a real enclosed garden to the south.

-Due to its structure, organisation and regular layout, characteristic of a formal garden, its design is attributed to André Le Nôtre.
+Due to its structure, organisation and regular layout, characteristic of a formal garden, its design is attributed to André Le Nôtre, who was then active in the region.

 THE SALE OF THE ESTATE IN THE 19th CENTURY